sayex/classScript/README.md

 # classScript

-A script to copy Main Repo to Class Repo, removed solved
+A script to copy Main Repo to Class Repo

 ## How to run Script